vinnyvaleria/SIMRide/README.md

 -- | BOOKING: Filter - by area
 -- | BOOKING: Remove area from create a booking
--- | BOOKING: Riders enter pick up point and choose payment method
+-- | BOOKING: Riders enter pick up point and choose payment method -- | BOOKING: Choose travelling to school or from school